Magnesium: Automotive

 Both AJ62A and AE44 are recent developments in high-temperature low-creep magnesium alloys.
 The general strategy for such alloys is to form intermetallic precipitates at the grain boundaries, for example by adding mischmetal or calcium.
-New alloy development and lower costs that make magnesium competitive with aluminium will increase the number of automotive applications.

 Electronics

 Because of low density and good mechanical and electrical properties, magnesium is used for manufacturing of mobile phones, laptop and tablet computers, cameras, and other electronic components.
 It was used as a premium feature because of its light weight in some 2020 laptops.